Ian Happ Player Props: Cubs vs. Athletics

 Athletics Pitching Rankings

-- The 7.1 strikeouts per nine innings compiled by the Athletics pitching staff ranks 29th in the league.
+- The 7.1 strikeouts per nine innings put together by the Athletics pitching staff ranks 29th in the league.

-- The Athletics have the last-ranked team ERA among all league pitching staffs (7.60).
+- The Athletics' 7.74 team ERA ranks last among all MLB pitching staffs.

-- Athletics pitchers combine to allow the most home runs in baseball (31 total, 1.9 per game).
+- Athletics pitchers combine to surrender 33 total home runs at a clip of 1.9 per game (most in baseball).

-- Muller gets the start for the Athletics, his fourth of the season.
-He is 0-0 with a 5.52 ERA and 11 strikeouts in 14 2/3 innings pitched.
+- The Athletics are sending Waldichuk (0-2) out for his fourth start of the season.
+He is 0-2 with a 10.20 ERA and 11 strikeouts through 15 2/3 innings pitched.

-- In his most recent outing on Tuesday against the Baltimore Orioles, the lefty went four innings, allowing six earned runs while surrendering seven hits.
+- The left-hander last pitched on Wednesday against the Baltimore Orioles, when he threw 6 1/3 innings, allowing three earned runs while giving up five hits.

-- The 25-year-old has a 5.52 ERA and 6.7 strikeouts per nine innings across three games this season, while giving up a batting average of .263 to opposing hitters.
+- In three games this season, the 25-year-old has put up an ERA of 10.20, with 6.6 strikeouts per nine innings.
+Opponents are batting .344 against him.

 © 2023 Data Skrive.
 All rights reserved.